Meapex/issue-snap-app/src/README.md

 to anon
 with check (true);

--- Policy: Allow all users to read all complaints create policy "Allow read access to everyone" on "public"."complaints" as permissive for select to public using (true);
+-- Policy: Allow authenticated users (employees) to read all complaints create policy "Allow read access to authenticated users" on "public"."complaints" as permissive for select to authenticated using (true);

 -- Policy: Allow authenticated users (employees) to update complaints